PrakashChoure2002/support.eventyay.com/tickets-payments/How-to-mark-offline-payment-as-received.md

 # How to mark offline payment as received?

 **Offline payments** are payments made via cheque, bank transfer or on-site.
-When a ticket is orderd using one of the offline payment options, that ticket will be labeled as `placed` in organizer's dashboard.
+When a ticket is ordered using one of the offline payment options, that ticket will be labeled as `placed` in organizer's dashboard.

 When an offline payment is received, the organizer needs to mark it as received by completing the steps as below.